microsoft/industry/fsi/solutions/bankingCustomerEngagement/readme.md

 > Please note that this solution is still in Preview.
 Previews are not meant for production use.

 The banking customer engagement solution enables instant connections and an improved customer engagement for customer service representatives and service agents.
-The solution can provide an immediate view and cotextual information of the financial situation of the client.
+The solution can provide an immediate view and contextual information of the financial situation of the client.
 This can ultimately drive better outcomes, an increased customer satisfaction and a higher agent productivity.

 Key capabilities of the Banking Customer Engagement scenario include:

 * **Contact snapshot**: Provides an holistic overview of the customer including their personal details, life moments, financial holdings, credit & debit cards.
-This allows respresentatives to get a full financial picture of the client and enables an enhanced and personalized client experience.
+This allows representatives to get a full financial picture of the client and enables an enhanced and personalized client experience.
-* **Enhanced conversation view**: The holistic contact view can be places side-by-side with customer cases, timelines and conversation summaries to provide a comprehensive experience for the customer representative and imrpove their decision making.
+* **Enhanced conversation view**: The holistic contact view can be places side-by-side with customer cases, timelines and conversation summaries to provide a comprehensive experience for the customer representative and improve their decision making.
 * **Monitor agent**: Dashboards allow agents, shift managers and general managers to get an overview of various insights depending on their requirements.
 Dashboards can present active cases, conversations, and more.
 * **Agent script**: Enables agent scripts to address customer specific issues.
 Own scripts and rules can be integrated.
 * **Knowledge management**: Providing relevant information to service providers at their fingertips is increasingly relevant and can be achieved with this solution.
 Articles, FAQs, and other shareable or internal knowledge pieces can be made available at the right time in teh right place.